Our Directors and Staff

 International Development Studies Director

-Dr. Brandon Kendhammer is the Director of the International Development Studies Program at Ohio University.
-He also serves as an Associate Professor of Political Science
+Dr. Brandon Kendhammer is the Director of the International Development Studies Program as well as the War and Peace Program at Ohio University.
+He also serves as an Associate Professor of Political Science.

 Dr. Kendhammer holds a B.A. in French and political science from Coe College and a Ph.D. in political science from the University of Wisconsin-Madison.
 His research and teaching interests are in the area of Nigerian politics, political Islam, and ethnic politics.